cfhirsch/adventofcode2025/README.md

 Part 1: I started trying to parse out the input using regular expressions and ended up using a simpler string parsing approach to deserialize the machines.
 Then I did breadth-first search to find the mininal number of button presses for each machine.
 My solution took almost 10 seconds so there must be a faster approach than the one I used.
 I did get the right answer, though.

+UPDATE: In attempting to solve part 2, I changed my approach to a backwards search from the target state.
+Starting at target, how many states are one button press away, then use those states to find the states that are two button presses away, etc. until I find the start state.
+Sped up part 1, still waaayyyyy too slow for part 2. :).